291471723424/talon-improved/README.md

 # Talon

+> [!IMPROVEMENTS]
+> Removed Amoled Accent Taskbar Changes due to it creating multiple graphical bugs with apps
+> Embedded 3rd party code for fully offline use, also added security
+> Removed the Desktop Background change
+> Optimized Code

 > [!NOTE]
 > All of our free software is designed to respect your privacy, while being as simple to use as possible.
 Our free software is licensed under the [BSD-3-Clause license](https://ravendevteam.org/files/BSD-3-Clause.txt).
 By using our software, you acknowledge and agree to the terms of the license.